Brandon Matthews played well enough to make the U.S. Open - again.

 Two-time U.S. Open champion Lee Janzen also finished with 143.
 Gavin Hall, the player who beat Matthews in last year’s sectionals, shot a 145.

 Matthews qualified for this year’s sectionals by being a quarterfinalist at last year’s U.S. Amateur Championship.

-Next he will head to the British Amateur Championship, a tournament that dates back to 1885.
-He also has a few smaller tournament coming up back in Northeastern Pennsylvania, including one that’s pretty important.
+Next, he will head to the British Amateur Championship, a tournament that dates back to 1885.
+He also has a few smaller tournaments coming up in Northeastern Pennsylvania, including one that’s pretty important.

-He and his father, Ted, will be playing in next week’s Founder’s Classic at Emanon Country Club.
+He and his father, Ted, will play in next week’s Founder’s Classic at Emanon Country Club.

-“That will be a nice weekend with dad,” he said.
+“That will be a nice weekend with dad,” Matthews said.
 “That will be fun.”